Time Bandits: Plot

-Kevin is a young boy fascinated by history, particularly that of Ancient Greece.
-His parents ignore his activities, having become obsessed with buying the latest household gadgets.
-One night, as Kevin sleeps, an armoured knight on a horse bursts out of his wardrobe.
-Kevin hides under the covers as the knight rides off into a forest where his bedroom wall was; when Kevin looks again, the room returns to normal, and he finds one of his photos on the wall similar to the forest he saw.
-The next night, he prepares a satchel with supplies and a Polaroid camera but is surprised when six dwarfs spill out of the wardrobe.
-Kevin quickly learns the group has stolen a map and is looking for an exit from his room before they are discovered.
-They find that the bedroom wall leads to a portal.
-Kevin hesitates to join until the apparition of a floating, menacing head—the Supreme Being—appears behind them, demanding the map's return.
-Kevin and the dwarves find an empty void at the end of the hallway.
+Young Kevin is fascinated by history, particularly Ancient Greece, while his parents are obsessed only with modern consumerism and buying the latest household gadgets.
+One night, Kevin sees an armoured knight on horseback burst out of his wardrobe, then ride off into a forest where his bedroom wall was.
+The room returns to normal, leaving a photo on the wall similar to the forest he saw; the next night he prepares supplies and a Polaroid camera ready for a repeat viewing, but instead six dwarfs - Fidgit, Strutter, Og, Wally, Vermin and their leader, Randall - spill out of the wardrobe.
+The group have stolen a map and are looking for an exit from Kevin's room before they are discovered.
+After they reveal a long corridor leading to a portal, Kevin hesitates to join them until the apparition of a floating, menacing head—the Supreme Being—appears, demanding the map's return.

-They land in Italy during the Battle of Castiglione.
-As they recover, Kevin learns that Randall is the lead dwarf of the group, which also includes Fidgit, Strutter, Og, Wally, and Vermin.
-The Supreme Being once employed them to repair holes in the spacetime fabric, but the dwarves realised the potential to use the map that identifies these holes to steal riches and escape via time/space travel.
-With Kevin's help, they visit several locations in spacetime and meet figures such as Napoleon Bonaparte and Robin Hood.
-Kevin uses his camera to document their visits.
+Kevin follows the group through the portal and lands with them in Italy during the Battle of Castiglione.
+Kevin learns that the Supreme Being once employed the dwarfs to repair holes in the spacetime fabric, but they realised the potential to use the map of the holes to steal riches from different time periods.
+With Kevin's help, they visit several locations in spacetime and meet Napoleon Bonaparte and Robin Hood, while Kevin uses his camera to document their visits.
 However, they are unaware that their activities are being monitored by Evil, a malevolent being who can manipulate reality and is attempting to acquire the map.